thgreenshaman/Autoculture-Arduino/README.md

 Most variables are self explanitory although I will put up some better instructions in the near future.
 TODO::The timer is set to turn lights off at 1100 hours and turn on again at 1700 hours.
 This version of Autogrow will not be expecting any major changes although I will be adding some variables some stage to make timer control easier.

- //TODO//

-  * Add arduino time to server display to check if RTC is correct.

 # Parts I used: